-The festival name Dussehra this made up of 2 words ' dasha means ( ten ) ' and hara, which means ( defeat ).
-Dussehra is celebrated till nine-night, and the 10th day is celebrated as Vijayadashami.
-Dussehra is celebrated for nine days because maa Durga is held the battle for nine days and night.
-The evil demon mahishasur.
+The festival name Dussehra is made up of 2 words ' Dasha means ( ten ) ' and hara, which means ( defeat ).
+Dussehra is celebrated till nine nights, and the 10th day is celebrated as Vijayadashami.
+Dussehra is celebrated for nine days because maa Durga is held the battle for nine days and night with the evil demon mahishasur.

 Mahishasura was a demon king who was a devotee of Lord Shiva.
-He had a boon that a man or woman could not kill him; only weapons made from gold would work on him.
+He had a boon that a man could not kill him; only women kill him and weapons made from gold would work on him.
 This made him very powerful and terrorized many people, including the Devas (gods).

 In order to mark this occasion, people perform various activities such as wearing new clothes, playing musical instruments, etc., In some parts of India like northern India, West Bengal and Odisha (Orissa), these celebrations include fasting during this period.
 Dussehra is the day which make them happy while celebrating this festival every year.
 People celebrate this festival by burning the effigy of evil forces, who were defeated by good forces.

 Dussehra is an important festival of Hindus which we must celebrate with the true spirit.
 Celebrating Dussehra shows us that we should never lose hope at any time you must have to fight for what is right, at last good always wins, it is the Great Victory of dharma over adharma.
 Dussehra is a festival that is celebrated in India with great enthusiasm and zeal.
 This festival symbolizes the victory of truth over evil forces.